scherermichael/dotfiles/README.md

 You can run `./init.sh` any time to reset your system to the state stored in the dotfiles.

+Use option `--no-scripts` to only re-initialize the configuration files.

 ## Storing the current configuration

 In order to store the current configuration for later use run `./snapshot.sh`, commit the changes, and push it: